 Unison offers several methods of communication for help and support.
 You can call the toll-free number, email a rep, or use the live chat that opens at 9:00 AM on weekdays.
 Unison also has a helpful FAQ section on the website.

-Unison is a revolutionary way to afford a home or get value out of your current one.
+Unison is a revolutionary way to get value out of your current one.
 With no interest or monthly payments to worry about, consumers can focus their funds on paying back mortgages faster.
-For an investment in your property, Unison will give up to 20% of your home's value for a down payment.
+For a co-investment in your property, Unison will give up to 10% of your home's value in casht.
 It's a good deal if it suits your situation.
-And Unison is as reliable as they come with backing from major financial institutions.
+And Unison is as reliable as they come with backing from major institutional investors.